roitraining/gcp-demos/bq-demo/README.md

 Incidentally, this also provides the potential to demo Dataflow, BigQuery load techniques, doing intra-BigQuery ETL, etc.

 ## Setup
-### Notes

-There are two ways to do setup.
-- Start with a pre-created normalized data set
-- Start by creating your own normalized data set

-The former approach uses this normalized data set:
+This demo uses this normalized data set:

 ```
 roi-bq-demo.bq_demo